ouic/m3u_magicien/README.md

 -   The list of films is sorted alphabetically.

-Enjoy using the M3U magicien App!
+Enjoy using the M3U magician App!